projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 SOCKET
 ======

 The virtio-console socket-type can be set as socket server or client.
-Device model will create a Unix domain socket if appointed the socket_type as server, then server VM or another user VM can bind and listen for communication requirement.
-If appointed to client, make sure the socket server is ready prior to launch device model.
+The Device Model creates a Unix domain socket if appointed the socket_type as server.
+Then the Service VM or another User VM can bind and listen for communication requirements.
+If appointed to client, make sure the socket server is ready before launching the Device Model.

-1. Add a PCI slot to the device model (``acrn-dm``) command line, adjusting the ``</path/to/file.sock>`` to your use case in the VM1 configuration::
+1. Add a PCI slot to the Device Model (``acrn-dm``) command line, adjusting the ``</path/to/file.sock>`` to your use case in the VM1 configuration::

         -s n,virtio-console,socket:socket_file_name=</path/to/file.sock>:server

 #.
-Add a PCI slot to the device model (``acrn-dm``) command line, adjusting
+Add a PCI slot to the Device Model (``acrn-dm``) command line, adjusting
    the ``</path/to/file.sock>`` to your use case in the VM2 configuration::

         -s n,virtio-console,socket:socket_file_name=</path/to/file.sock>:client

 #.
-Login to VM1, connect to the virtual port(vport1p0, 1 is decided
+Log in to VM1, connect to the virtual port (vport1p0, 1 is decided
-   by front-end driver):
+   by the front-end driver):

    .. code-block:: console

         # minicom -D /dev/vport1p0

 #.
-Login to VM2, connect to the virtual port(vport3p0, 3 is decided
+Log in to VM2, connect to the virtual port (vport3p0, 3 is decided
-   by front-end driver):
+   by the front-end driver):

    .. code-block:: console